aolenevme/gurus-kata-notes/UNCLE_BOB_BLOG.md

 > processors to compete over.
 You can’t have concurrent update problems if you don’t update!

 21. [Brave New Year](https://blog.cleancoder.com/uncle-bob/2012/12/29/Brave-New-Year.html)
-> **Computer do not behave like a human.** They are not employing human-like thought.
+> **Computers do not behave like humans.** They are not employing human-like thought.
 They do precisely what they have been programmed to do, no more - no less.
 >  If we see errors, we call them bugs.